-The workplace is where lots of us spend a huge amount of our time, and if we’re struggling with our mental health, it can have a big impact on our work.
+The workplace is where lots of us spend a huge amount of our time.
+And if we’re struggling with our mental health, it can have a big impact on our work.
 Employees might start to feel like they’re not performing as well as they could; they might start to feel isolated; or relationships with colleagues might suffer.

 Reason 1: To Support Suicide Prevention